tauri-apps/tauri-docs/docs/guides/distribution/sign-macos.md

 ## Signing Tauri apps

-The first step to sign a macOS application is getting a signing certificate from the Apple Developer Program.
+The first step to signing a macOS application is getting a signing certificate from the Apple Developer Program.

 ### Creating a signing certificate